VeryGoodOpenSource/flame_behaviors/README.md

 [![License: MIT][license_badge]][license_link]
 [![Powered by Flame][flame_badge_link]]([flame_link])

+> **Note:** This repository has been transferred to https://github.com/flame-engine/flame.
+For more information see https://github.com/VeryGoodOpenSource/flame_behaviors/issues/99

 Flame Behaviors applies separation of concerns to game logic in the form of Entities and Behaviors.

 Developed with 💙 and 🔥 by [Very Good Ventures][very_good_ventures_link] 🦄